Huawei MateBook

 The Huawei MateBook series is a range of laptops produced by Huawei.
 They were originally released on the eve of the opening of the Mobile World Congress on 21 February 2016.
 Further models have been released in subsequent years such as in September 2019, when Huawei began offering Deepin as a preloaded operating system on selected Matebook models in China.

-The Huawei MateBook X Pro is the top of their range model.
+The Windows-powered Huawei MateBook X Pro was the top of the range model.

+Huawei launched HarmonyOS 5-powered MateBook Pro and Fold laptop line on May 19, 2025, that went on sale June 6, 2025 exclusively in China after debut of HarmonyOS computer system on May 8, 2025, as current entire annual product lineup series.
+This comes after Windows expired license failed to get renewed by Microsoft due to latest US tech export restrictions reported in March 2025.